Orangetronic/react-large-tree/README.md

 5. `editingChild` should be a value that matches a `child[uniqueKey]`.
 An input will be rendered in place of that node
 6. `handleRename` is a callback that will fire when the editingChild input blurs.
 I'd probably remove the `editingChild` prop when that happens if I were you
 7. `handleContextMenu` fires when somebody clicks the context button on a given node, so you can render a contextual menu, or perform some kind of action.
 A future release of this component will include a default set of contextual actions (cut, paste, delete, rename).
+8. `nodesToHighlight` is an array of unique values for nodes you want to apply a `.highlight` class to.
+Useful if you want to indicate a current resource, etc.